holochain/holochain-rust/doc/specs/genome_manifest_specification.md

 Function declarations (i.e. names and signatures) are shown outside of WASM in the manifest, kind of like C header files, because they are used for validating function calls according to capability membranes at the Holochain Core library level, not the WASM level.

 ### WASM
-One WASM module per zome: All different Capability DNA and validation DNA is to be be compiled in one WASM module.
+One WASM module per zome: All different Capability DNA and validation DNA is to be be compiled into one WASM module.

 ### Bundle mode